-Once she had been merely another of the loud defenders of colored owned businesses, the benefits of separate schools, hospitals with Negro wards and doctors, colored owned banks and the proud beauty of professions designed to service the race.
-Then she discovered that her convictions were no longer traditional, old-time racial up-lift, but separatist, "nationalistic."
+Once she had been merely another of the loud defenders of colored owned businesses, the benefits of separate schools, hospitals with Negro wards and doctors, colored owned banks and the proud professions designed to service the race.
+Then she discovered that her convictions were no longer old-time racial up-lift, but separatist, "nationalistic."
 Not sweet Booker T., but radical Malcolm X. In confusion she began to stutter, contradict herself.
-She forced agreement from the like minded and guarreled endlessly with those who began to wonder about dancing by the sea while children blew apart in Sunday School; about holding up property laws while neighborhoods fell in flames.
-As the Movement swelled and funerals, marches and riots was all the news there was, May, prophesying mass executions, cut herself off from normal society.
-Even guests who agreed began to avoid her eyes and her warnings of doom.
-Her father-in-law, especially, wasn't listening.
+She forced agreement from the like minded and quarreled endlessly with those who began to wonder about dancing by the sea while children blew apart in Sunday School; about holding up property laws while neighborhoods fell in flames.
+As the Movement swelled and funerals, marches and riots was all the news there was, May, prophesying mass executions, cut herself off from normal people.
+Even guests who agreed began to avoid her and her warnings of doom.
 She saw rebellion in the waiters; weapons in the hands of the yard help.
 A bass player was the first to publically shame her.
 "Aw, woman.
 Shut the fuck up!"
 It was not said to her face, but to her back and loud enough to be heard.
 Other guests became equally blatant, or just got up and left when she entered their company.

 Eventually May quieted, but she never changed her mind.
 She simply went about re-moving things, hiding them from the kerosene fires she knew were about to be lit any day now.
 From grenades lobbed and land mines buried in sand.
 Her reach was both wide and precise.
 She patrolled the beach and set booby-traps behind her bedroom door.
 She hid legal documents and safety pins.
-In 1955, sensing disorder when word of an Alabama boycott spread at the same time Cosey was transferring control to his wife, May recognized one fortress-the Hotel-and buried its deed in the sand.
-By 1965 when no one took her seriously and waves of Blacks (now) were on the move, she added the Post Road house to her care.
-Ruling nothing in either place, she went underground locking, tidying, hoarding.
+As early as 1955, when a teenager's bashed up body proved how seriously whites took sass, and sensing disorder when word of an Alabama boycott spread May recognized one fortress-the Hotel-and buried its deed in the sand.
+Ten years later the hotel's clientele, short tempered and loud treated her with the courtesy you'd give a stump.
+And when waves of Blacks crashed through quiet neighborhoods as well as business districts, she added the Monarch Street house to her care.
+Controlling nothing in either place, she went underground locking away, storing up.
 Money and silverware nestled in sacks of Uncle Ben's rice; fine table linen hid toilet paper and toothpaste; tree holes were stuffed with emergency underwear; photographs, keepsakes, mementoes, junk she bagged, boxed and squirreled away.

-She comes into the hotel kitchen carrying a box while Heed argues about the waste L is causing by her refusal to open the cartons, use the equipment, and thereby produce more meals faster.
+Panting she comes into the hotel kitchen carrying a box while Heed argues about the waste L is causing by her refusal to open the cartons, use the equipment, and thereby produce more meals faster.
 L never looks up, just keeps dredging chicken parts in egg batter then flour.
-An arc of hot fat from the fryer splashes Heed's hand.
+An arc of hot fat escapes the fryer, splashes Heed's hand.